LIFEHUBBER

 Agentic engineering emphasis

-The notable angle is not only benchmark performance.
+The public framing is not only about benchmark performance.
 The public framing leans heavily on the model staying productive over longer sessions, revising strategy, and continuing useful work across many rounds of tool use.

 Availability